Battle of Košare: 19–20 May: KLA attack near Junik

 On 19 or 20 May, the KLA attacked a Yugoslav Special Forces' position near Junik.
 The KLA claimed to have managed to kill 14 Yugoslav Special Forces members after bitter fighting, whilst they suffered no losses.
 One of the killed was Russian citizen Vitaly Glebovich Bulakh.
 Documents retrieved from Bulakh's body showed he was an officer within the Russian Army, while Moscow confirmed that there was an officer by the same name who had been discharged from the Russian Army due to medical conditions with the name that the KLA had provided.
 The KLA presented this as evidence of Russian involvement in the war and sent a strong letter of protest to the Russian embassy in Tirana, demanding 5,000 firearms with ammunition as ransom for the retrieval of the body.
 Yugoslavia reported Bulakh was killed while fighting as a volunteer.

+On 19 May, The Associated Press reported that the KLA began digging in positions following fighting.
+The KLA claims it has taken control of 2 kilometres of land from Yugoslav-controlled areas in the days prior.
+They have destroyed several Yugoslav artillery positions and killed a Yugoslav officer and three soldiers.
+The border area the KLA controls is 17 kilometres long and 9 to 10 kilometres deep.

 22 May: NATO friendly fire on Košare Outpost

 On 22 May, NATO aircraft mistakenly bombed KLA positions.
 Some KLA commanders would later say that this was intentional to stop the KLA from making further gains.
-According to the KLA, seven of their fighters were killed and 27 wounded in the strike.
-After the war, PBS said that 67 people were reported as having died in the raid.
+According to the KLA, 7 of their fighters were killed and 27 wounded in the strike.
+After the war, PBS said that 6-7 people were reported as having died in the raid.